 - Caramels with nuts: mix 2 cups of chopped toasted nuts into the caramels after they are cooked but before pouring them into the pan.

 - Chocolate caramels: add 1 cup of chopped dark chocolate to the mixture at the beginning of cooking.

 - Fruit caramels: add 1 cup of fruit puree to the batch when it reaches 235 degrees F. Continue cooking to 240 degrees F.

 - Spice caramels: add 2 tsp of preferred ground spice (e.g. cinnamon, ginger, etc.) to the batch at the beginning of cooking.

 My stepdad has asked me to make these sea salt caramels for him ever since I closed my chocolate business, and he will finally get some for Christmas this year!
 These caramels are rich, buttery, chewy, and with just the right amount of sea salt to make them really pop.

-They also make great holiday gifts!
 To wrap each caramel, cut a 3-inch square of wax paper.
 Place the caramel at the center of the square.
 Fold the bottom inch of paper up over the caramel, then overlap the top inch of paper down over the caramel.
 Twist the ends several times and repeat with the remaining caramels.
 Place wrapped caramels in a mason jar and add a beautiful ribbon.

-More Dessert Recipes!
+More Dessert Recipe Ideas!

 - Strawberry Cornmeal Cake